betterscientificsoftware/bssw.io/Articles/BSSwFellowshipProgramFAQ2019.md

 Each 2019 BSSw Fellow will be awarded up to $25,000 for an activity that promotes better scientific software.

+### Do you require a budget plan to be submitted as part of the application? if so, how detailed does it have to be?
+Brief budget information can be provided as part of the proposed work section of the application.
+We will follow up later about more specific details.

 ### Are there any restrictions on how the funding is used?
 Can it be used for travel?

 Funding can be used to support effort in developing and delivering content, including travel.
-Advance approval is required for trips.

-### I am working on a scientific software project and have done a lot of coding to build reusable, open-source code.
-Can this program provide support for my continued work on this (code/application/tool)?

-While any idea may be submitted, we cannot guaranteed that this kind of idea would be competitive.
-The BSSw Fellowship Program focuses on fostering and promoting practices, processes, and tools to improve developer productivity and software sustainability of scientific codes.
-The application includes the proposal of a funded activity that promotes better scientific software.
-While candidates often are developing software as part of their broader scope of work, the BSSw Fellowship Program is not intended to support ongoing software development.

-### Do you require a budget plan to be submitted as part of the application? if so, how detailed does it have to be?
-Brief budget information can be provided as part of the proposed work section of the application.
-We will follow up later about more specific details.
+We suggest providing brief information in the proposed work section of the application.
+We will follow up with chosen BSSw Fellows about more specific budget details, including advance approval for travel, as required by the policies of our sponsors.

 ### So one idea would be to host a bunch of tutorials at our host institute on useful software practices, like version control?
 Is this the right idea?